KarenSaraiMoralesMontiel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ## Analysis Questions

 Please feel free to check the solutions in the [Db Finder](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138).
 The solutions provided here are run on PostgresSQL v13.
+With that being said, let's delve into it!

 **1. What is the total amount each customer spent at the restaurant?**